Skip to navigation Skip to content

 • a statement of customer's or family's fortnightly income and expenditure

 The customer may need to provide evidence to support income and expenditure item claims.
+Tell the student or Australian Apprentice of the above.
+If required, send a request for the documentation, see Requesting information (CLK).

 Lodging a claim due to emergency or disaster impacts + Read more ...

-• ensure the following information is included in both:
+• ensure the following information is included:

 • a description of how the emergency or disaster situation has impacted the student's or apprentice's ability to undertake study or training